 You know how us ladies are.
 Babies are beautiful and the anticipation of a new one to hold, smile at, and fuss over in the group makes everyone excited.
 She said she fought the urge to get up and leave.
 Of course she did!

 The Bible is full of women experiencing the pain of an empty womb.
 If this is your struggle, check out my Mothers of the Bible Series.
-Reach back through the centuries and grasp hands with Sarah and Hannah as they learned to trust God’s strenght in their weakness.
+You will gain strength and encouragement from these amazing women.

 So, I’ve told you all of this because I understood something incredible as I was later pondering our conversation.
 I was thinking about the power of acceptance.
 She is not the first of my friends who have confided in me that they have been forced to accept the fact that they would not have a house full of children.